Vector Databases Explained: The Key Infrastructure Skill for AI Apps

 Choosing the Right Tool

-Milvus Enterprise / Big Data Extreme scale, billions of vectors Self-hosted / Cloud
+Milvus Enterprise / Big Data Extreme scale; Self-hosted.

 The most frequent error is neglecting the "Small-to-Big" retrieval strategy.
 Developers often retrieve a small chunk of text to save money, but the LLM lacks the context to explain it.
 Instead, store small chunks for searching, but keep the parent document or surrounding paragraphs ready to feed the LLM.
 This provides the "vision" the model needs to be accurate.